 Amplifier: AL 572

 My HF antennas are an indoor multiband dipole cut for 10-40 meters up 25 feet in my attic.
 I also have a 80 meter ISOTRON antenna in my attic and it is tuned for the cw portion of the 80 meter band only.
+I am using two Ham Stick antennas in a dipole configiration on a telescope tripod on the second floor of my house for 6 meter work!
 I have antenna and transmitter restrictions in my subdivision and I am operating as surreptitiously as possible.